Psychoanalysis and Psychotherapy |

 I shall not try to summarize the book.
 Four out of six of Malcolm's uncles were killed by Whites and then the father had his head smashed in by Ku Klux Klanners.
 Malcolm's mother was driven insane.
 He became a good Negro, then a bad nigger, then a hustler and then a prison inmate, and transformed his father's Garveyism to a totally absorbing Black Muslim faith following the Honourable Elijah Muhammad.
 Malcolm X became America's leading black militant and transcended the Black Muslim position for a socialist internationalism, for which he was rewarded with assassination.
 I would, however, like to read out two rather tough passages to give you a sense of how the book functions.

-Wolfenstein is talking about the suppression of the 'bad black boy' in Malcolm X's consciousness, emptied of its authentic content and then I ‘whitened’ out.
+Wolfenstein is talking about the suppression of the 'bad black boy' in Malcolm X's consciousness, emptied of its authentic content and then I whitened out.
 Then he speaks about identification with the oppressor:

 Conscience and consciousness are both whitened out, and blackness becomes firmly attached to unacceptable, predominantly aggressive, infantile emotional impulses.
 Black people and white people alike come to have a character-structure in which the I, including the moral I, is white, and the It is black.
 Within this relationship, black people can think of themselves as fully human only by denying their true racial identity [there is elsewhere a tremendously heart-rending passage about when he first used lye on his hair to straighten it or conk it], while white people secure their humanity only at the price of black dehumanization.
 Thus the concept of the emotional - group here emerges in the form of a dominating-dominated intergroup relationship.
 In this relationship the repressed sadistic tendencies of the dominating group become the self-hatred, the masochistic tendency, of the dominated group.
 Conversely, the alienated self-esteem of the dominated group becomes the narcissism of the dominating one.
 And through the work of secondary elaboration or rationalization, the members of both groups are held firmly in the grip of stereotypical false consciousness. (p.
 145)

-Stating the argument more formally, the mass anticipation of a charismatic experience is, in substance, labile sexual energy, with which Malcolm's image of Muhammad as the Truth incarnate could be grasped and thereby internalized.
+And now a passage where he talks about what it is like to be in one of the meetings where Malcolm and Elijah Muhammad worked together.
+This is a passage about charisma: Stating the argument more formally, the mass anticipation of a charismatic experience is, in substance, labile sexual energy, with which Malcolm's image of Muhammad as the Truth incarnate could be grasped and thereby internalized.
 This erotized image was then projected on to Muhammad as he began to speak, so that the man and his words were reflected back into the self in an hypnotically magnified form.
 But having passed through the double movement of projection and introjection, the flow of sexual energy had been crystallized as the Prophet, with the result that the return of this emotional power was experienced as the penetration of the Self by a beloved Other, as an aim-inhibited orgasmic moment.
 Finally, the consequence of this experience was that the Prophet's truth became a part of the Self - which is to say, the Self itself was re-formed, to a greater or lesser extent, in Mohammad's image.
+Now it follows from our prior investigations that the Other generated in the group-emotional process is a composite figure, a condensation of the parental deities of childhood and the person(s) actually speaking.
+In a strictly psychological sense, it is the immanent presence of these archaic gods that gives the speaker his charismatic aura, and thus his ability to mesmerize his audience through the return of its own repressed emotions. (pp. 258-9)

 I am sorry those are such dense passages, but I wanted to provide a sense of the kind of analysis that is mounted here, and its power.